gpettinga/Tool-octo-Minimal/Assets/Easy Save 2/readme.txt

 Thank-you for purchasing Easy Save 2, and supporting the Unity scene.

-##### Important Note to Unity 3.5 Users #####
+##### PlayMaker Users #####

-If using Unity 3.5, you must delete both the 'Plugins/Metro' folder and the 'Plugins/WP8' folder, otherwise you will receive an Internal Compiler Error.
+To enable the Playmaker Action, go to ‘Assets/Easy Save 2’ and press ‘Enable or Update PlayMaker Action’.

 ##### Important Note to Android Users #####

 Your application may need the correct permissions set to be able to save to device.
 To set these, go to:

-Edit -> Project Settings -> Player -> Android Tab -> Other Settings -> Configuration -> Force SD Card permission.
+Edit -> Project Settings -> Player -> Android Tab -> Other Settings -> Configuration -> External (SDCard)

 ##### Important Note to iOS and Android Users #####

 If using 'Strip ByteCode', you must place the 'link.xml' file supplied with Easy Save into your Assets folder (this is done automatically from v2.60 onwards).
-'Use micro mscorlib' does not work with Easy Save as it contains no File I/O functionality.
+'Use micro mscorlib' does not work with Easy Save as mscorlib has no File I/O functionality.

 ##### Important Note to those using Encryption in iOS #####